TimAngus321/pokemon-app/README.md

 **Unable to complete in time:**

 - Have at least two automated tests, for the two features above.
-(Will try to add soon)

 ## Deployment